-The Office of Student Diversity proudly hosts the Earl B. Higgins Achievement in Diversity Award annually.
+The Office of Diversity, Equity and Inclusion proudly hosts the Earl B. Higgins Achievement in Diversity Award annually.
 The award is presented to an employee and a student in recognition of exemplary strides/contributions in promoting diversity.
 A presentation and reception are held on the first Wednesday of April every year in honor of the nominees and award recipients.
 Also honored on this occasion are six students nominated by their Dean to receive the Earl B. Higgins Scholarship.

 First presented in April 1996, this award has become an annual event at the Medical University of S.C.
 The award is a tribute to the late Dr. Earl B. Higgins, former director of affirmative action and minority affairs at MUSC.
 Dr. Higgins was born 1946 and passed away on August 30, 1992.